adiratna/adiratna/README.md

 - 👋 Hi, I’m @adiratna
-- 👀 I’m interested in Biomedical Engineering and Imaging
+- 👀 I’m interested in Artificial Intelligence and Computer Vision
-- 🌱 I’m currently learning Computer Science in Railway Engineering and its application
+- 🌱 I’m currently learning Computer Science in Railway Engineering and Automation Engineering (its application) for Train and Electric Vehicle.
-- 💞️ I’m looking to collaborate on Computer Vision and Computer Science
+- 💞️ I’m looking to collaborate on Artificial Intelligence and Computer Vision
-- 📫 How to reach me cadiratna@gmail.com
+- 📫 How to reach me adiratna@pnm.ac.id

 <!---
 adiratna/adiratna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.